chenlonggang/Adaptive-FM-index/README.md

 	 in logic,in space close to information-theoretic lower bound of the object while supporting operations of the original object efficiently.
-	 FM-index and CSA(compressed suffix array) both are implicit expression about SA(suffix array), has the ability of fast pattern maching,and nedds little space,Hybrid-FM-index is close to Bzip2, and CSA is a little weaker.
+	 FM-index and CSA(compressed suffix array) both are implicit expression about SA(suffix array), has the ability of fast pattern maching,and nedds little space,Hybrid-FM-index is close to Bzip2,and CSA is a little weaker.
 	 Hybrid-FM-index is a advanced version of the original FM-index,it's faster and smaller, as you can guess,we developed a set of compression methods,for each piece of data, always select the best one,that's the bigest secret about my works.